User Community Service Desk Downloads

 When transformation plans are run, the data gets stored in internal tables in ONE Data (these are not visible in the application).
 Select a step to see a preview of the resultant data.
 If the step has multiple outputs, you can further select for which output you want to view the data, for example, out_true or out_false.

-The preview will be retained if you close the plan and re-open it.
+The preview is retained if you close the plan and re-open it.
 Likewise, after editing a plan, the preview is not updated unless you manually recompute it: to do this, select Recompute preview.

 recompute preview

-You can also view two different previews side-by-side, using the Show secondary preview toggle.
+You can also view two different previews side-by-side using the Show secondary preview option.

 recompute preview

 Preview is a separate job.
-If the job fails, check the Processing center for more details.
-Transformation plan preview jobs can be found by going to Processing center > Base jobs > Transformation plan preview jobs, or by searching for job Type DQC_PREVIEW.
+If it fails, check the Processing Center for more details.
+Transformation plan preview jobs can be found by going to Processing Center > Base jobs > Transformation plan preview jobs, or by searching for job Type DQC_PREVIEW.

 Was this page useful?